+Need to boost your school library budget?
 Have you thought about a Read-a-Thon fundraiser for your school library?
-In March 2018, I wanted to do something different for Read across America week, so I hosted my first read-a-thon fundraiser.
+In March 2018, I wanted to do something different for Read across America week, so I hosted my first Read-a-Thon fundraiser.
 I scheduled it back-to-back with our spring book fair… which swished right into spring break…during which we traveled to Texas to see Chip and Joanna’s Magnolia Market.
 (LOVED IT!)

 Why a Read-a-Thon?

-For a few years now, I’ve wanted to try a “Read-a-thon.com” project.
+For a few years now, I’ve wanted to try a “Read-a-Thon.com” project.
 My goals were to boost our collection, purchase a Little Free Library, and maybe buy a half-dozen BreakoutEDU kits, too.
-The website calculator said ny school could potentially earn $53,000!
+The website calculator said my school could potentially earn $53,000!
 Yeah, right.
 I was skeptical.
 (But hey… you never know until you try!)
-I got permission from my boss, and decided that I would be happy to just double my book fair proceeds.
-Honestly, I had no idea what I was getting into, but my experience has turned out to be really good!
+I got permission from my principal, and decided that I would be happy to just double my book fair proceeds.
+Honestly, I had no idea what I was getting into, but my experience has turned out to be amazing!
 (And I have to give HUGE KUDOS to my school’s teachers for jumping in and supporting the cause of reading!)

 I planned out my two-week timeline to be the week BEFORE Read across America.
 This was also the week when the book fair would be delivered, and we’d be browsing and making wish lists.
 I knew we would have lots of opportunities for getting those reading minutes clocked!